cybertheory/ctfmonitor/README.md

 - Output Fits in one line (small TMUX/Terminator pane will be all you need)

 ## Useage
+Supports python >3.8 not tested on other versions
 ***
 python ctfmonitor.py -u (CTFmachine) -f (openvpn config file) -r (number of pings till reset) -h (help) MAKE SURE TO RUN AS ADMIN OR WITH SUDO